-If you’ve ever had to email anyone a bunch of files, you’ve most likely zipped your files.
-Zipping compresses your files, but did you know you can also lock them so they stay secure from prying eyes?
-Here’s how to encrypt and password-protect your files before sending them to anyone.
+If you’ve ever had to send a number of attachments by email, you’ve most likely zipped your files.
+Zipping compresses files, but did you know you can also lock them so they stay secure from prying eyes?
+Here’s how to encrypt and password protect ZIP files before sending them to anyone.

-Even though Windows allows you to compress your files without any extra software, it doesn't provide encryption and password protection.
-There are many trusted third-party tools you can choose from, such as WinZip, WinRAR, and 7-Zip.
+Can you put a password on a zip file?
+Windows doesn’t have an option to protect your zipped file with a password, so there’s no other way but to use third-party tools.
+You can choose from various trusted software options, such as WinZip, WinRAR, and 7-Zip.
 For this tutorial, we’ve chosen 7-Zip as it’s free and offers AES-256 encryption standard (the same that NordVPN uses to protect your traffic from snoopers).

 The receiver can only access your files and folders if they have 7-Zip or a similar compression tool.
 If you are worried that the recipient won’t be able to open the file, you could choose ZipCrypto encryption instead of AES-256.
 Then the recipient can easily open it using File Explorer or Windows Explorer.
 However, we do not recommend this as it’s not as secure as AES-256.